fabienalet/Cargese-MBL/README.md

 # C++ codes

-There are also three (perhaps four) C++ codes that you should be able to use to perform large scale simulations of MBL problems (all for the random-field XXZ spin chain model, but pretty easy to adapt)
+There are also three C++ codes that you should be able to use to perform large scale simulations of MBL problems (all for the random-field XXZ spin chain model, but pretty easy to adapt)

 - Shift-invert code to get interior eigenpairs
 - Krylov time evolution code
 - Basic TEBD code
-- (not written yet) MPO Lindblad code

 # Notes

 There is a draft of lectures notes, prepared for a summer school in Les Houches in 2019.
 They have been slightly refreshed and adapted for this 2022 school.
-A more complete refreshing will be done in 2023.
+A more complete update will be done in 2023.
 Stay tuned!